tivac/yui-configger/README.md

 ## Example ##

-Let's say you have a folder of YUI modules, looking something like this:
+Let's say you have a folder of YUI modules, something like

 ```
 /app